akvadrako/nomic/README.md

   will be voted on as normally done for rule changes.
 - The *null rule* is "This rule has no effect and is immediately repealed."

+**308.** Players can *speculate* on the future *relative score* of other players by *investing* an integer amount of their available points.
+The *relative score* is defined as the the score of the player divided by the average of score of all players at that moment.
+To *speculate* is to predict whether the relative score of the other player will *increase* or *decrease* (a "long" or "short" position).
+If the player has speculated correctly at the moment of evaluation, their initial investment multiplied by the difference in *relative score*, rounded up, is awarded to them.
+For example, if the investment was 20 points and other player's relative score increased from 11 to 12.5, then `20 * (1 + |12.5 - 11| / 11) = 23` points are awarded.
+If they speculated incorrectly, their investment is lost.

+A player can speculate at any time by submitting a pull-request into the `trading.md` file.
+The player specifies: the amount to invest (and deducts this from their score), the player they are speculating on and their current relative score, and whether this will increase or decrease.
+The player must choose an exact moment in the future at which the speculation is evaluated, which must be at least 7 full days after placing the investment.
+There can only be one active investment per player.
+Submitting a new investment invalidates and forfeits any previous investment.